Some of the numbers presented in this website may not be the most recent available

 Oil, the bulk of which comes from the giant Burgan field, came onstream in 1953 and peaked in 1973.
 Despite new investment in other fields, especially in the north near the Iraqi border, the country has, for years, struggled to regain former levels.

+As a member of OPEC, Kuwait restricted oil output and also saw production declines during and after the 1st Gulf War.
 Output is now growing as oil from northern fields see increased investment and Globalshift expects this to continue.
-In addition production from the onshore and offshore Neutral Zone fields, shared with Saudi Arabia, is expected to grow.
+In addition production from the Neutral Zone is in decline.

-Kuwait’s associated gas production is also due to expand as new infrastructure is built and local markets grow for electricity generation, desalination plants and domestic use.
+Kuwait’s associated gas production is due to expand as new infrastructure is built and local markets grow for electricity generation, desalination plants and domestic use.
 There is also some potential for shale gas.

 KUWAIT